Historical picture

 Operating principles of variable bypass vaporizers

 Variable bypass- principle.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Click on the link to see the larger version.

-Total fresh gas flow (FGF) enters and splits into carrier gas (much less than 20%, which becomes enriched- saturated, actually- with vapor) and bypass gas (more than 80%).
+Splitting ratio Total fresh gas flow (FGF) enters and splits into carrier gas (much less than 20%, which becomes saturated with vapor) and bypass gas (more than 80%).
 These two flows rejoin at the vaporizer outlet.
 The splitting ratio of these two flows depends on the ratio of resistances to their flow, which is controlled by the concentration control dial, and the automatic temperature compensation valve.

-Effect of ambient temperature: The output of modern vaporizers is linear from 20-35 degrees C, due to
+Effect of ambient temperature: The output of modern vaporizers is stable from 20-35 degrees C, due to

 1. Automatic temperature compensating devices that increase carrier gas flow as liquid volatile agent temperature decreases